schlegelp/xform/README.md

 When working with many interconnected transforms (e.g. A->B, B->C, B->D, etc.),
-you can register the individual transforms and let `xform` plot the shortest path to get from a given source to a given target for yo:
+you can register the individual transforms and let `xform` plot the shortest path to get from a given source to a given target for you:

 ```Python
 >>> import xform